syncfusion-content/uwp-docs/uwp/SfAccordion/Appearence-and-Styling.md

 ![](Appearence-and-Styling-images/appearence-and-styling-img2.jpeg)

-## Customizing accordion button
+## Customizing Accordion Button

-`AccordionButtonStyle` property is used to style the expander button which contains the header and expander button
+`AccordionButtonStyle` property is used to style the expander button which contains the header and expander button.